THS-International/website/src/markdown-pages/faq.md

           You cannot join a full event, regardless of your motivation for it.
-          The event limitations are in place due to restrictions in the size of the event location, available material (like food) and our own organisational capacity.
+          The event limitations are in place due to restrictions in the size of the event location, available material (like food) and our own organizational capacity.
 If you join a full event without our explicit consent, we will remove you from the event.
 In severe cases we ban you from attending further events in the Reception.
         title: The event I wanted to attend is full.
 What can I do?